SSWConsulting/SSW.Rules.Content/rules/datetime-fields-must-be-converted-to-universal-time/rule.md

 }
 ```

-**Figure: When dateRemote is passed in from the remote machine, .Net Framework will have already converted it to the UTC equivalent for the local server (i.e. the necessary hours would have been added to cater for the local server time).**
+**Figure: When dateRemote is passed in from the remote machine, .NET Framework will have already converted it to the UTC equivalent for the local server (i.e. the necessary hours would have been added to cater for the local server time)**

 In the above code snippet, the .Date property would cut off the Time portion of the DateTime variable and set the Time portion to "12:00:00 AM" as default.